For experienced women coaches, consultants, and service pros who know they’re good at what they do

 - Clarify your offer into a clear promise

-- Write the one sentence and the supporting copy (headlines, service page)
+- Write the one sentence and the supporting words: your headlines, your service page, your bio

-- Build a steady content plan you can keep
+- Build a six-week content plan and the tools to keep it going

 Why marketing yourself is different